Essendon Football Club: Dick Reynolds years (1933–1960)

 After the malaise of the late 1920s and early 1930, the 1933 season proved a turning point in morale despite no finals entries for the entire 1930s.
 Essendon saw the debut of the player regarded as one of the game's greatest-ever players, Dick Reynolds.
 His impact was immediate.
 He won his first Brownlow Medal aged 19.
 His record of three Brownlow victories (1934, 1937, 1938), equalled Fitzroy's Haydn Bunton, Sr (1931, 1932, 1935), and later equalled by Bob Skilton (1959, 1963, 1968), and Ian Stewart (1965, 1966, 1971).

 Reynolds went on to arguably even greater achievements as a coach, a position to which he was first appointed, jointly with Harry Hunter, in 1939 (this was while Reynolds was still a player).
 A year later he took the reins on a solo basis and was rewarded with immediate success (at least in terms of expectations at the time which, after so long in the wilderness, were somewhat modest).
 He was regarded as having a sound tactical knowledge of the game and being an inspirational leader, as he led the side into the finals in 1940 for the first time since 1926, when the side finished 3rd.
 Melbourne, which defeated Essendon by just 5 points in the preliminary final, later went on to trounce Richmond by 39 points in the grand final.

 The Essendon Football Club adopted the nickname The Bombers in April 1940.

 1941 brought Essendon's first grand final appearance since 1923, but the side again lowered its colours to Melbourne.
-A year later war broke out and the competition was considerably weakened, with Geelong being forced to pull out of the competition due to travel restrictions as a result of petrol rationing.
+While Australia had entered World War II – located primarily in Europe and Africa – in 1939, the Pacific Theatre opened in December 1941.
+Australian sports competition was considerably weakened, with Geelong being forced to pull out of the competition due petrol rationing.
 Attendances at games also declined dramatically, whilst some clubs had to move from their normal grounds due to them being used for military purposes.
 Many players were lost to football due to their military service.
 Nevertheless, Essendon went on to win the 1942 Premiership with Western Australian Wally Buttsworth in irrepressible form at centre half-back.
 Finally, the long-awaited premiership was Essendon's after comprehensively outclassing Richmond in the grand final, 19.18 (132) to 11.13 (79).
 The match was played at Carlton in front of 49,000 spectators.

 In any case, there could be no such reservations about Essendon's next premiership, which came just four years later.
 Prior to that Essendon lost a hard-fought grand final to Richmond in 1943 by 5 points, finished 3rd in 1944, and dropped to 8th in 1945.